 One of the initial mentions in my "I am" book, is its reminder of D. H. Lawrence's character Mr Morel.
-The point made was that life involved very few options at that time, early 1900s, whereas choices are uncountable now.
+The point made was that life involved very few options at that time, the early 1900s, whereas choices are uncountable now.

 It is no wonder in the modern era that personality has become a monster that leads to a societally acceptable, and even encouraged, dishonesty.
 It is used as a weapon of social competition and progression.
-As people reach middle age and onwards, candour has more chance of mocking the externals of personality, albeit, and ironically, after many exploitations of younger affected people have been made by the machine that is popular culture.
+As people reach middle age and onwards, candour has more chance of mocking the externals of personality, albeit, and ironically, after many exploitations of younger affected people, have been made by the machine that is popular culture.

-It's also no wonder that neurotic illnesses such as anxiety and depression, are prevalent in young people, because the pursuit of reality or a more genuine life, is a very lonely and self-isolating one, requiring great strength, as opposed to the highly default paths of least resistance, that "off the shelf" routes allow.
+It's also no wonder that neurotic illnesses such as anxiety and depression, are prevalent in young people, because the pursuit of reality or a more genuine life, is a very lonely and self-isolating one requiring great strength, as opposed to the highly default paths of least resistance that "off the shelf" routes allow.
 Strength and lack of it, is another dichotomy that overlaps the one in the title of this piece.